@nodenv/node-build

 Custom Build Definitions

-If you wish to develop and install a version of Node that is not yet supported by node-build, you may specify the path to a custom “build definition file” in place of a Node version number.
+To install a version of Node that is not recognized by node-build, you can specify the path to a custom build definition file in place of a Node version number.

 Custom Build Configuration